Post

 3-2.
 Creating GitHub Repository

-The Chirpy Jekyll Theme official page introduces the following two methods:
+The Chirpy Jekyll Theme official page introduces two methods:

 1. Using the “jekyll-theme-chirpy” gem to import core files and getting the rest of the resources from the Chirpy Starter template